Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: The model with alternating and shrinking higher-order interactions

 where $\boldsymbol{\omega} = \left\{ \mathpzc{f}, C_1, C_2, \ldots, C_N \right\}$ is the set of parameters and $Z$ is its partition function.
 We assume that $\mathpzc{f} > 0$ and $C_j$ are positive ($C_j>0$) and decreasing with respect to $j$, $C_j < C_{j-1} \;\;\forall j=2,...,N$.
-In combination with $\left(-1\right)^{j+1}$, such coefficients impose an alternating structure whose magnitude shrinks as the order of interaction increases.
+Combined with $\left(-1\right)^{j+1}$, such coefficients impose an alternating structure whose magnitude shrinks as the order of interaction increases.
 We will provide specific choices of $C_j$ that make the alternating terms in the exponent converge to a decreasing function with respect to $r_N$.
 In this model, we use Eq.~\eqref{eq_pmf_h_function} for the base measure function $h(\mathbf{x})$.
-Using such function is one of the sufficient conditions required for the distribution to become widespread in the limit of a large number of neurons (Theorem \ref{theorem_widespread_zero_peaked}).
-For a counter-example please see Section \ref{SECTION_ENTROPY_DOMINATED_CASE}.
+Using such a function is one of the sufficient conditions required for the distribution to become widespread in the limit of a large number of neurons (Theorem \ref{theorem_widespread_zero_peaked}).
 Therefore, the population rate PMF becomes (see Eq.~\eqref{eq_G_r_function_to_Q_r_function})

 where $Q_N\left(r_N; \boldsymbol{\theta}_N\right)$ is a polynomial given by Eq.~\eqref{eq_polynomial_r}, which will be calculated as follows.